Toggle: English / Spanish

 Anticoagulants (such as warfarin or heparin) can prevent new clots from forming

-Antiplatelet medications (such as aspirin or clopidogrel) can prevent new clots from forming
+Antiplatelet medicines (such as aspirin or clopidogrel) can prevent new clots from forming

 Painkillers given through a vein (by IV)